 The Vivid Sydney team welcome your constructive feedback.
 To do so, head to Contact Us.

-Expressions of Interest for Vivid Sydney Light, Music, Ideas and Cross-Art Form are currently closed.
-Keep an eye on the Vivid Sydney website and social media channels for updates about opportunities to be involved in the Vivid Sydney program or register your interest for 2023, please visit the Vivid Sydney Work With Us page
+Expressions of Interest for Vivid Sydney Light, Music, Ideas, Food and Cross-Art Form are currently closed.
+Keep an eye on the Vivid Sydney website and social media channels for updates about opportunities to be involved in the Vivid Sydney program or register your interest for 2024, please visit the Vivid Sydney Work With Us page

 From time-to-time Destination NSW does seek quotations for the supply of goods and/or services relating to Vivid Sydney for each of the contract opportunities, please visit the Vivid Sydney Work With Us page.